Venkataramanabaratam1/venkataramanabaratam1/README.md

 My self
 # Venkataramana Baratam
-✔️ I'm currently pursuing my Btech-3rd year in KL University, Vijayawada.<br>
+✔️ I'm currently pursuing my Btech Final year in KL University, Vijayawada.<br>
 📛 I have scored well in both 10th and Intermediate and now I have more than 9 CGPA in Btech.<br>
 📔 I have gained 3 global Certifications till now, they are AWS Cloud Practitioner, Developer Associate and Redhat EX183.<br>
 🔭 I'm currently working in Student Course Management with Springboot(java).<br>